 And stress does come, but it’s so much better when you’ve had some time off of the stress so that you can live most of your life in peace.

 In the last segment coming up, I’ll tell you what I believe to be the “point of life”.
-And I’ll read you the reply I sent to the person who wrote to me asking that very question, which inspired this episode in the first place.
+And I’ll read you the reply I sent to the person who wrote to me asking that very question, which inspired this article in the first place.

 Of course, I’ll change some of the details to protect their identity.
 Stay with me.